salliemckee/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM stands for Document Object Model.
+It's a programming interface that represents the document as nodes and objects so programming languages can interact with the page.

 2. What is an event?

+Events are actions that happen in the system you're programming that the system tells you about so that your code can react to them.
+(Ex. a mouse click or a key press)

 3. What is an event listener?

+An event listener is a function in a program that waits, or listens, for an event to occur, then reacts to it.

 4. Why would we convert a NodeList into an Array?

+NodeLists can be viewed, but the data can't be altered.
+If you convert it to an array, you can alter the data.

 5. What is a component?

+A component is a reusable collection of code.